 Choosing the Right Mould

-God's children should want to please Him because they love Him.
-As Christians, we grow closer in relationship with him, as His Word sets the pattern for our lives.
-Then our desires, choices and character should become shaped by what we know will honour Him.
+We who have God’s Word are not ignorant; we are responsible to think-through, decide and control ourselves in a lifestyle which pleases the Lord – because we love Him.
+As His Word sets the pattern for our lives, our desires, choices and character should become shaped by what we know will honour Him.
 That happens through our daily decisions in the workplace and at home.
 God's heart for integrity, merciful justice and humility (Micah 6:8) should be expressed in time sheets, expenses claims and appraisal forms.
 Dishonest trading and exploitation do not come from God, neither do slander or rage (Ephesians 4:31).
 Peter urges us to be active in rejecting those old lifestyles and choose to be obedient children of God.

 © Dr Paul Adams